SkrFractals/Comparser/README.md

 Function definition:
 (_\<expressionCacheSize\>_)functionName(_\<expressionArguments\>_) : _\<expressionDefinition\>_
-CacheSize is a limit number that will get assigned to that function, for how many different arguments it will remember its evaluation.
+CacheSize is a limit that will get assigned to that function, for how many different arguments it will remember its evaluation.
 CacheSize is optional.
 It will only get read if the definition begins with parentheses.
 The default cache size is 1 for any function where it is not specified.
 You define a function multiple times with different arguments.
 If an argument evaluates to some value, that definition will only get matched with calls with the same value
 Multiple definitions of a function are tested in definition order.
 The first matching pattern/condition is used.